johnnyfivedev/JohnnyFiveCodeStyle/README.md

 #### 2.3.2.2 Strings

 String names start with a prefix that identifies the section they belong to.
-For example `registration_email_hint` or `registration_name_hint`.
-If a string __doesn't belong__ to any section, then you should follow the rules below:
+For example `registration_email_hint` or `edit_profile_title`.
+If a string __doesn't belong__ to any section, then you may follow this rules:

 | Prefix             | Description                           |